Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ### Consider Access Control

-Some API functions like `handleSetPaymentToken` and `handleRegisterWhitelistedSubscriber` should only be used in handlers that **restrict access**.
-In order to give your process "Ownable" capabilities, consider using [ownable](https://github.com/Autonomous-Finance/aos-packages/tree/main/packages/ownable) or [ownable-multi](https://github.com/Autonomous-Finance/aos-packages/tree/main/packages/ownable-multi).
+Some API functions like `handleSetPaymentToken` and `handleRegisterWhitelistedSubscriber` are gated - they **restrict access** to the current `Owner` of the process.
+In order to give your process "Ownable" capabilities (managing ownership), consider using [ownable](https://github.com/Autonomous-Finance/aos-packages/tree/main/packages/ownable) or [ownable-multi](https://github.com/Autonomous-Finance/aos-packages/tree/main/packages/ownable-multi).

 ## Subscription Model